MooersLab/MooersLab/README.md

 We have developed software tools to ease the writing of PyMOL scripts to make molecular images.
 These tools are available for the top 19 text editors and the Jupyter, Colab, and R Markdown notebooks.
 These text editors can make your work lighter and have many wonderful features, but Emacs is our favorite because it is the most customizable text editor, thanks to Emacs Lisp.
-However, take a disciplined approach to Emacs because it is a tinker's paradise.
+However, we caution that one must take a disciplined approach to Emacs because it is a tinker's paradise.

 We often use Overleaf to write manuscripts, grant applications, slideshows, posters, and lab notebooks in LaTeX.
 All the alternative Markup languages are too inflexible for our needs.
 We spent five years trying the alternatives.
 This was before Overleaf, which made working with LaTeX so much easier.
-Some of our LaTeX templates are in repos, found here.
+Some of our LaTeX templates are in repos found here (see the section on LaTeX below).

 We are also fans of Jupyter Notebooks.
-Something inexplicable about Jupyter Notebooks makes coding in them so fun.
+Something inexplicable about Jupyter Notebooks makes coding in them fun.
 We have developed tools for working on Jupyter with PyMOL and CCTBX.
 Jupyter Notebooks may be frustrating for those without at least some formal training in computing.
 You always have to be aware of the state of your computer, or at least the state in which you expected it to be.
 Those who lack this awareness will run into a lot of trouble.

-We code in mainly in Python but often in Bash, R, Clojure, Elisp, Julia, Fortran, and C/C++.
+We code in mainly in Python but sometimes in Bash, R, Clojure, Elisp, Julia, Fortran, and C/C++.

-Repositories are grouped by category.
+Our repositories are grouped by category.
 Some repositories are listed in several categories.
 This listing is still a work in progress.
 Some repositories have not yet been added to this page.